 You should be careful to confirm with the officials in the destination country that they will accept a certified true copy of the document and they do not require the original.
 Additionally, there are some authentication offices and diplomatic missions that do not accept copies of documents, even if certified.

-What is Document Authentication and Legalization?
+What is Document Apostille?

-Can IDC assist with Document Certification?
+Can we assist with Document Certification?

 Yes, we can certainly assist with document certification and all aspects of the authentication and legalization process.
 Once we have a clear idea of what documents you have and where they will be used, we can provide guidance and explain how we can assist.
 Please don’t hesitate to contact us online or call us toll free at 1-888-433-1011.
 Our friendly document experts are happy to help!